 More than 80 percent of the world’s surface, both above and below sea level, has volcanic origins, according to the U.S. Geological Survey, the American government agency that studies the Earth and its resources.
 Emissions from the hotter inner layers of the earth, both gaseous and liquid, created all the oceans and mountains we see on maps today.
 They will also continue to do this into the future.

 Lets get the bad out of the way.

-Remember Mount St. Helens in Washington state?
+Remember the aforementioned Mount St. Helens in Washington state?
 A mountain blown in half and the grisly numbers.
 57 dead, more than $1 billion in property damage.
 That happened in 1980, but to this day, people that saw it on TV recount the amazing power that that was demonstrated.

 Lava (the name for magma once it's out of the Earth), and gas does not discriminate.
 If you’re in the way, as Mount St. Helens lodge caretaker Harry Truman was — he refused to evacuate — chances of death are great.
 Truman’s body was never found.